Years writing: 12 years

 Under the name “RenaRedhead”, I wrote numerous fanfictions.
 But that was just the start.
 I began to branch out, writing in my spare time whenever a story would hit me, something new.
 Sometimes it was an original story.
 Sometimes it was an article-like piece.
 Most of these, I never published.
 But they were good practice pieces and kept my love of writing alive, especially when the onset of my cosplay exploits started to demand my attention as well.

 While costuming and school occupied my time quote often, I found myself soaking in any information regarding writing, its forms, presentations, and uses.
 As a film student, I gained a strong appreciation and understanding for ‘showing’ vs ‘telling’ and how actions can speak volumes in a story.
 I learned about pacing, story structure, article composition, and various new ways in which I could use writing to express myself.
 Thanks to these encounters and my continuous love of writing, today, I enjoy blogging especially, particularly on travel, art creation, and pop culture.

 Most importantly though, as I’ve traveled down my own writer’s journey, I’ve realized what a gift writing can be.
 It truly is the starting point to expression, a way to connect with those around us.
 So hopefully, on here, we can practice our writing together and help one another on our ways as writers.
 I know I still have a ways to go, but I hope you will join me on the ride and I look forward to reading your own works as well!

 Technically I’ve been a writer since Middle School.
 For years, I’ve written original fiction, news articles, fan fiction, reviews, and blog articles.

 The same way I became interested in writing fiction, I was curious!
-Additionally, I’m generally a terrible journalist.
+Additionally, I’m generally terrible at journaling.
 I try, but I rarely get to physically write out what happens to me every day.
 So when I can write about my daily life, opinions, and thoughts via a blog, I feel I can provide a ‘journal’ of sorts to any future generations.